094459/newsletter-oss-projects/README.md

 [big-data-summarization-using-griptape-bedrock-redshift](https://aws-oss.beachgeek.co.uk/3gv) I have looked at Griptape in other blog posts, so it was nice to see this repo that provides sample code and instructions for a Big data summarisation example using this popular open-source library, together with Amazon Bedrock and Amazon Redshift.
 In this sample,  TitanXL LLM is used to summarise but Anthropic's Claude v2 is also used to drive the application.
 This application sample demonstrates how data can be pulled from Amazon Redshift and then passed to the summarisation model.
 The driving model is isolated from the actual data and uses the tools provided to it to orchestrate the application. (#181)

+**Bedrock-MEAI-Sample**

+[Bedrock-MEAI-Sample](https://aws-oss.beachgeek.co.uk/4ai) is just what you need if you are looking to integrate Amazon Bedrock with .NET MAUI, providing sample code that demonstrates how to create a chat client in a .NET MAUI mobile app.(#208)

 **build-an-agentic-llm-assistant**

 [build-an-agentic-llm-assistant](https://aws-oss.beachgeek.co.uk/43e) this repo provides code that you can follow along as part of the "Build an agentic LLM assistant on AWS" workshop.
 This hands-on workshop, aimed at developers and solution builders, trains you on how to build a real-life serverless LLM application using foundation models (FMs) through Amazon Bedrock and advanced design patterns such as: Reason and Act (ReAct) Agent, text-to-SQL, and Retrieval Augemented Generation (RAG).
 It complements the Amazon Bedrock Workshop by helping you transition from practicing standalone design patterns in notebooks to building an end-to-end llm serverless application.
 Check out the README for additional links to the workshop text, as well as more details on how this repo works.(#203)